-Trainees need to be in supervision at all times while seeing clients and with voluntary agency work.
+Trainees need to be in supervision at all times whilst seeing clients in agency work.

-Each weekend there will be peer supervision to support, give feedback and share learning.
+Each teaching session there will be peer supervision to support your client work, give and receive feedback, and share learning.

-Each weekend there will be group process time for self exploration, group stages and dynamics, and process and for active deep and mindful listening.
+Each weekend there will be group process time for self exploration, group dynamics, processing, and for active deep and mindful listening.

-Gaining practical experience in developing a safe clinical practice within placement setting with supported supervision.
+Gaining 100 hours practical experience to develop a safe practice within an agency placement along with supportive supervision.

-Trainees have 4 tutorials a year with two tutors to discuss personal and professional development.
+Trainees have 2 tutorials with two tutors to discuss personal and professional development.

 Cost & Payment Options level 4